 You must distribute film notices 72 hours before the shoot date/time.

-Film SFs requests you:
+Film SF requests that you:

 Film SF doesn't issue blanket permits that allow filming the entire city.
 However, you can submit a permit application with specific neighborhood locations within a grid to shoot.
 Filming within any grid is subject to the locations Film SF can permit (mainly city streets and sidewalks).
 See the grid example they provide on their website.

 You can also shoot at the pre-selected b-roll location and simply add the date into each location you would like to shoot at.
+These pre-selected locations allow productions to film on the city sidewalks and capture views of San Francisco landmarks including:

 The City and County of San Francisco

-San Francisco Film Commission,
+San Francisco Film Commission

 City Hall Room 473, San Francisco, CA 94102